What is the SC Teacher Working Conditions Survey?

 • School climate information is included as part of accountability measures for schools and districts — Teacher Working Conditions Survey information is not.

-Districts and schools meeting the participation threshold (a 50% response rate with a minimum of 10 teachers responding) will receive reports by June 2024.
+For phase two of the SCTWCS pilot administration, districts will receive reports by June 2024.
+Schools meeting the participation threshold (a 50% response rate with a minimum of 10 teachers responding) will receive reports by late summer.
 This schedule gives districts time to use their data in planning for the following school year.

 Have additional questions?